MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 The three principles of Zero Trust are applied across defense areas.
 These are sometimes referred to as functional areas or disciplines of IT management.
 Many organizations are structured around these areas with teams of specialized individuals.

-Zero Trust requires taking an integrated approach across these areas and teams, which is why it is so important to have buy-in across the C-suite and a well-orchestrated strategy and plan across your organization.
+Zero Trust requires taking an integrated approach across these areas and teams, which is why it's so important to have buy-in across the C-suite and a well-orchestrated strategy and plan across your organization.

 | Functional area | Technical definition | Business translation |
 | --- | --- | --- |